How to Compare Car Storage Prices (and Save)

 Tires can also develop flat spots from supporting the car’s weight in the same position for too long.
 This can cause annoying vibrations when you eventually drive it, and in some cases, might even mean you need to replace the tires.
 Lastly, be mindful of moisture.
 It’s the main culprit behind rust on the car’s body, undercarriage, and other metal parts, especially if your car isn’t stored in a consistently dry place.

-Protecting Your Ride: Tips for Different Vehicle Types
+Storage Tips for Different Types of Vehicles

 No matter what kind of car you drive, making sure it’s properly insured while in storage is really important.
 Most storage facilities will ask for proof of insurance, and generally, your car needs to stay registered too.
 It’s worth giving your insurance provider a call; you might be able to switch to a more affordable storage insurance plan that offers comprehensive coverage for things like theft or damage, but without collision coverage if it’s not being driven.